About Ben Hudson

-Ben is the module co-ordinator for Medical Law and Ethics, and he also teaches on the Tort Law, and Constitutional and Administrative Law modules.
-Ben acts as a personal tutor for students on both the LLB Law and the LLB Law & Criminology programmes.
+Ben is Module Co-ordinator for Medical Law and Ethics, and Legal Systems and Skills.
+Ben also currently teaches on the Tort Law, and Equity and Trusts modules, and supervises final year student dissertation projects.
+Ben is the LLB Level 2 Year Tutor, and personal tutor for students on the LLB Law and LLB Law & Criminology programmes.